Skip to content

 'none'Not supported — generator is skipped

-Capabilities can also be objects with a level and optional flavor:
+Capabilities can also be objects with an optional flavor field:

 capabilities: {